deidril/pf2-pdf-en-import/README.md

 - Episode 06 : Signal from the Electric Laboratory
 - Episode 07 : A Most Wondrous Exchange
 - Episode 08 : Battle Star’s Fate
+- Episode 09 : Killer in the Golden Mask

 # Known issues